-While Ginella's accomplishment might be new for viewers here in Canada and a novelty to some—it's a goal she's been working towards for most of her professional life.
+While Massa's accomplishment might be new for viewers in Canada and a novelty to some—it's a goal she's been working toward for most of her professional life.
 Beginning in 2010, Massa has worked behind the camera as a producer and journalist for newsrooms all over Canada before appearing on CityNews.

-As Islamophobia gains popularity in Canada, it's clear Ginella's had to work twice as hard to become the first of her kind as a television reporter.
-As a hijab wearing woman in media myself, I spoke to Ginella about her experiences as a Muslim in the newsroom and what it means to be the "first."
+As Islamophobia increases in Canada, it's clear Massa's had to work twice as hard to become the first of her kind as a television reporter.
+As a hijab-wearing woman in media myself, I spoke to Massa about her experiences as a Muslim in the newsroom and what it means to be the "first."

-VICE: When I heard that you are an anchor and that you're going to be on TV I was so thrilled.
-As a writer myself and someone who wears a hijab it's amazing to see that representation.
-Were you trying to be the first hijab wearing news anchor?
+VICE: As a writer myself and someone who wears a hijab, it's amazing to see representation.
+Were you trying to be the first hijab-wearing news anchor?

-From my own experience, and I don't know if it's the same for you, it's hard to show you're interested in a multitude of things that have nothing to do with wearing a hijab.
+From my own experience, it's hard to show you're interested in a multitude of things that have nothing to do with wearing a hijab.
 When I started off writing, I was sort of pigeonholed as an identity-based writer.
 What's that like for you?

-As someone with your identity do you want to shine a light on being a Muslim or Muslim women with this position?
+Do you want to shine a light on being a Muslim women in this position?

 In a big way, me just being in the room says a lot about Muslim women and what they can do and what they can be.
 I don't have to be talking about religion or Islam.
 By me being there reading the news with my hijab it's saying a lot.
 I think my focus at the end of the day is to be the best journalist I can be and hope that it tells people about what Muslim women can be and do.

-Do you feel also maybe for some people they don't see it as an option?
-A lot of people do mention they felt they didn't have that option.
+Do you think that some people don't see it as an option?

 What were other factors that made you realize, "I will do this regardless of any stereotype or assumption."
 Was there community support?

 My first internship was a factor.
-When I first started in the industry, it was surprising to me how few people of colour there were working the newsrooms that I worked in.
+When I first started in the industry, it was surprising to me how few people of color there were working the newsrooms that I worked in.
 I started to be tapped as a resource by my manager.
 It was a time where there were a lot of discussion about where religion fit in society, the Quebec charter of values was something that was being talked about.
 I would start to be looked to as someone who was connected to those communities.
 People would say, "What do you think about this?
 What are people saying about this?"
 And I would give my opinion or insight.
 This was just an example of how important it is to have this diversity in our newsrooms because it meant tapping into different communities and experiences and networks.
 If we really want to tell stories of our societies, our newsroom has to look like those societies.
-Not just in front of the camera but behind the scenes as well because we all bring those experiences to our story meetings we exchange ideas, we challenge each other because we have different experiences and different opinions.
+Not just in front of the camera but behind-the-scenes as well because we all bring those experiences to our story meetings we exchange ideas.
+We challenge one other because we have different experiences and different opinions.

-You went really international with this story, how has the feedback been?
+How has the feedback been since the story went international?
 Has there been a lot of negativity?